KhyatiGanatra/DeepPhotoshop/README.md

 Google slides for the project can be found [here](https://docs.google.com/presentation/d/1sWU5M_oBRgBjet9fjsCapiLf3tbw1_htFnHM6wIR26U/edit?usp=sharing)

+Overview of the project:
+The aim is to remove the logo from the image.
+This happens in two major steps:
+   1. Logo Detection and then mask the logo
+   2. Infill the masked part

+Results:
+Here are the results of the pipeline:
+The image on the left is the input image with company logo/ad.
+Then we have two images which after masking the logo and the one after infilling.
+![alt text] (https://github.com/KhyatiGanatra/DeepPhotoshop/images/1.jpg "Input Image with logo')

 Installation Guide:
 Cloning the repo gives you the object detection and infilling model.
 You also need to download the weights for Object detection and image infilling.